 How the company refers to itself - A fraudulent locksmith company will not offer many details about their organisation and may even answer the phone saying “locksmith services” instead of a business name.

 When selecting a locksmith, you must make sure the locksmith company is registered with the Master Locksmiths Association (MLA).
 MLA-approved locksmiths have been vetted, inspected and are qualified locksmiths.

 Additional accreditations are further signs that you will receive a quality locksmith service.
 In addition to being MLA registered, Banham locksmiths are SafeContractor approved and are members of Secured by Design (an official UK Police flagship initiative dedicated to “designing out crime” with physical security).

-When a locksmith arrives at your property, ask to see their ID.
+When a locksmith arrives at your property, ask to see their certificate and ID.
 You should also check to see if the vehicle is marked with a company logo.